obrm/shoes-app-demo/README.md

 ## API Integration

+All the API calls are available in the `api.js` file in the `api` folder.
 ### Environment Variable Protection

 - The API URL is secured in an `.env` file, which is omitted from the repository for security reasons.
 Refer to `.env.sample` for the expected variables.